GeneralCuster/NostalgiaPlaylist/README.md

 unless you just want the top 100 for August 31st, 2014 to download constantly ;)

 Plans for the future:
++ Check for "live" "concert" etc. in song titles to avoid adding shitty live versions of songs
++ Check that album artist the the actual artist to aid in only downloading songs from their original albums
++ Add option to avoid adding songs from certain genres, or to focus on certain genres
 + Implement command line arguments
 + GUI???